 She is all that is and all that will be.
 She is you and me.
 Young, old, beautiful, and ugly.
 She represents divine feminine energy.
 Maiden, mother, and crone.
 She is the Triple Goddess.
-The idea of a triple goddess (or god, for that matter) is an ancient concept from many different cultures but was made popular by the modern Wicca movement.
+The idea of a triple goddess (or god, for that matter) is an ancient concept spanning cultures but was made popular by the modern Wiccan movement.
 But how do we understand and apply the Triple Goddess archetype to our modern witchcraft practices?
-Whether you’re Wiccan or not, the Maiden, Mother and Crone are a part of everyone.
-Read more.
+Whether you’re Wiccan or something else, the Maiden, Mother and Crone are a part of everyone.
+Read on to learn more.

-The Triple Goddess is the Divine Feminine in trinity form.
+The Triple Goddess is the Divine Feminine in three unified forms.
 The Maiden is the goddess in her childhood through late teen years.
-The Mother is the goddess who has bore and given birth to children.
+The Mother is the goddess who has carried and given birth to children.
 And the Crone is the goddess in her later years, following the “change” when she no longer can bear children.
 At least, this is the Triple Goddess concept in its most basic essence.
 But the symbolism goes beyond face value.
-The amazing part of the Triple Goddess belief/concept is that it applies to everyone’s life phases: young, middle age, and older years.
+The amazing part of the Triple Goddess belief is that it applies to everyone’s life phases: young, middle age, and older years.
 And not just age, but also experiences.
 Naivete to maturity.
 The apprentice to the sage.
 The hero’s journey in female form.

 The Triple Goddess archetype isn’t new and she isn’t strictly Wiccan.
 Gods and goddesses came in the power of three forms, seen as one being, for thousands of years.
 Long before Wicca was a religion.
-Although, you’ll notice, these Triple Goddesses don’t necessarily embody the Triple Goddess Maiden, Mother, Crone archetype as is popular in modern times.
-But they embody specific qualities or domains important to their respective cultures.
+Although, you’ll notice, these Triple Goddesses don’t necessarily embody the Maiden, Mother, Crone archetype as is popular today.
+But they do embody specific qualities important to their respective cultures.
 For example, Brigid is an ancient Celtic Triple Goddess but is not depicted as Maiden/Mother/Crone.
-But rather, each of her three forms rules over one of the following: smithing, poetry and healing.
+Rather, each of her three forms rules over the following: smithing, poetry and healing.
 Another example of a Triple Goddess is Hecate, the ancient Greek goddess of the crossroads.
 And yet another is The Morrigan.
 The Fates of Greek myth and The Norns of Norse myth are also considered triple goddesses as they manifest in three forms but seem to be one-in-the-same.

 The Mother Goddess archetype is the Divine Feminine full with child, perhaps with other children surrounding her.
 She is the earth, full with bounty and ready to be harvested.
 The Mother Goddess is the fruition of YOUR magic, ideas, healing, opportunities, family life, etc. The Mother is Summer and the Full Moon.
 She’s not just the physical aspect of a mother, but the emotional and spiritual too.
 For instance, perhaps you could never have children, but you are a caretaker or adopted children.
 You are STILL a mother and an embodiment of the Divine Feminine.
 Mother goddesses include: Gaia, Demeter, Dea Matres, Isis, Mary, and more.